justin-napolitano/seat-covers/index.md

   - upholstery
   - sewing
   - car-maintenance
+  - DIY
+  - seat covers
+  - project documentation
-seoPrimaryKeyword: seat covers
+seoPrimaryKeyword: baja seat covers
 seoSecondaryKeywords:
-  - diy seat covers
+  - car seat repair
-  - car upholstery
+  - DIY upholstery
+  - cost-effective solutions
+  - automotive maintenance
-  - manual sewing
+  - practical sewing projects
 seoOptimized: true
 topicFamily: climbing
 topicFamilyConfidence: 0.7
 topicFamilyNotes: >-
   The post is about a practical DIY project related to automotive seat covers, focusing on low-cost, manual solutions for comfort and utility in a vehicle context.
 The 'climbing' family relates to outdoor gear and physical comfort in vehicles and gear, making it the best match among given categories.
 Other families focus on software, data science, or personal journals which are not relevant.
+kind: project
+id: github-seat-covers
 ---

 # Baja Seat Covers: Project Documentation and Technical Overview